StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### View health state configuration functions

 - Run the [StackState CLI](/setup/installation/cli-install.md) commands below to return the IDs of all StackState views and then retrieve the JSON for a specific view ID.
 - Use the `viewHealthStateConfiguration` ID from the retrieved JSON to [enable logging](#enable-logging-for-a-check-event-handler-or-function-instance) for this instance of the view health state configuration function.
+In the example below, this would be `39710412772194`.

 {% tabs %}
 {% tab title="CLI command" %}